ZoneMinder/zmNinja/docs/guides/validating-api.rst

    version/apiversion may be different.
 If you don't see such a response, your APIs are **not** working

--  Step 5:Make sure you can see monitors and events:
+-  Step 5: Make sure you can see monitors and events:

 Type in ``http://server/zm/api/monitors.json`` --> you should see a response like: